Saudi ArabiaOfficial Name: Kingdom of Saudi Arabia

-Saudi Arabia recently activated an automatic traffic control and management system called “Saher” to improve traffic safety in major cities.
+Saudi Arabia employs an automatic traffic control ticketing and management system called “Saher” to improve traffic safety in major cities.
 The system is a network of digital cameras linked to the National Information Center of the Ministry of Interior to monitor traffic accidents and violations.

 Residents should update their personal details through one of the methods available here to receive SMS notifications once a traffic ticket is issued.
 Delay in payment of any ticket might result in doubling of the ticket amount.
 Travelers will need to pay any fines issued through this system before leaving the country; this may be possible at the airport but only during regular Saudi office hours.

 Temporary male visitors may drive on their U.S. driver's license.
 Foreign men employed in Saudi Arabia must obtain a local driver's license from the Department of Traffic Police.
 Women are not allowed to drive or ride bicycles on public roads.
 Article no. 42/3 of the Saudi Traffic Law states that a valid foreign or international driver’s license can be used for either a year or until the expiration date, whichever is closer.